miura/APEER_MacroExtension/README.md

 (Fig. )

 For this reason, we list such keys in a file named "**Module_Specification.json**", that is saved in the root directory of each APEER module.
-One of the simplest form is shown in below, copied from the [Documentation page in APEER](https://docs.apeer.com/tutorials/python-ome-tiff-example).
-Here,there are four keys for inputs and those are: `input_image`, `angle`, `shift_x` and `shift_y`.
+An example of this file is shown in below, copied from the [Documentation page in APEER](https://docs.apeer.com/tutorials/python-ome-tiff-example).

 ```json